- Asset allocation is at the heart of any portfolio, how you weight your asset allocation is over half of your risk and returns over time.

-My “Plug & Play Portfolio Models” present investment ideas from our “Very Short Lists” that are near buy zones as of the first week of the new quarter and offer the best upside for intermediate term (6 months to several years) risk adjusted profits.
+The “Plug & Play Portfolio ETFs” represent investment ideas from our “Very Short Lists” that are near buy zones as of the first week of the new quarter and offer the best upside for intermediate term (6 months to several years) risk adjusted profits.

 Asset Allocation Cash Levels

-To make things easy to look at and build towards, the Plug & Play models are built as if you are fully invested.
+To make things easy to look at and build towards, you first need to determine who “invested” you will be in the short-term.
 Because we do not all have the same financial circumstances or risk tolerances you must first decide if you want to be fully invested right now.

 So, the first question for you to answer as you build your portfolio is this: